Jamie Sharper: Career

 Sharper attended Hermitage High School in Henrico County, Virginia.
 He played for the school's American football team as a linebacker.
 His younger brother, Darren, played for the football team as a quarterback.
 After high school, Sharper enrolled at the University of Virginia, and played college football for the Virginia Cavaliers.

-The Baltimore Ravens selected Sharper with the 34th overall pick in the 1997 NFL Draft.
+The Baltimore Ravens selected Sharper with the 34th overall pick in the 1997 NFL draft.
 He made an impact right away, recording 68 tackles, three sacks and one interception in his rookie year.
 He became an important part in the record-setting 2000 Ravens defense, making a crucial interception which sent Baltimore to the Super Bowl, and he started in Super Bowl XXXV.
 His career totals with the Ravens included 328 tackles, 14 sacks, 2 interceptions and one touchdown.
 After the 2001 season he was chosen in the expansion draft by the Houston Texans.
 From 2003-2004, while a member of the Texans, he led the NFL in tackles in that period with 301.
 After the 2004 season he signed with the Seattle Seahawks for one season, helping the team reach their first Super Bowl.
 Sharper then retired after one season with Seattle due to a knee injury.
 During his 9-year career Sharper only missed 8 games, and did not miss a game until his final season, playing in 136 straight games.

 Post-playing career

-Jamie Sharper joined the coaching staff at St. Augustine High School in New Orleans and served as Linebackers coach from 2016-2018.
+Jamie Sharper joined the coaching staff at St. Augustine High School in New Orleans and served as Linebackers coach from 2016 to 2018.
 He joined the Georgetown University football program in August 2018 as the assistant linebackers coach and held that position until 2021.
-From 2021-2022, he served as the Defensive Line coach.
+From 2021 to 2022, he served as the Defensive Line coach.

 Sharper was hired by the DC Defenders on September 13, 2022.
+He did not return in 2024.